assessment and recommendations

 preferably complex carbs

-This ride is short enough that you will likely use less than 12 oz of fluids so drinking water during the ride should not be necessary.
-That said, we always recommend properly hydrating before every workout and rehydrating when your ride is complete.
+This workout is short enough that you will likely use less than 12 oz of fluids so drinking water during the workout should not be necessary.
+That said, we always recommend properly hydrating before every workout and rehydrating when your run is complete.

-This ride is short enough that you will likely not require electrolyte replacement during the ride.
-That said, we recommend that you always replenish your electrolytes as part of your post-ride recovery.
+This workout is short enough that you will likely not require electrolyte replacement during the workout.
+That said, we recommend that you always replenish your electrolytes as part of your post-workout recovery.
 Drinking a bottle of e-Fuel is an excellent way to naturally rehydrate and maintain your electrolyte levels.

 Electrolyte replacement is a critical component of a successful sports nutrition plan.
 Electrolytes create ions (electrically charged particles) in your cellular fluids.
 These ions carry electrical energy that is required for muscle contractions, nerve impulse and many other critical functions.
 But beyond that, electrolytes also help you to retain the fluids you consume to remain properly hydrated.
 Just like eating a bag of salty potato chips causes you to retain water, the same things happens when you have electrolytes (sodium) in your sports nutrition plan.
 Staying hydrated helps to reducing cramping and injuries and will also help you to recover quicker.